Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/scripting/systems/ability.md

 !!!
 Note

-    Abilities are different from UnitActions.
+    Abilities are different from [UnitActions](action.md#unitactions).
 For example, a UnitAction named `FireBarrage` could have a unit cast three random fire spells in succession, each of which are their own separate ability.

 `Ability.cs` defines what is common across all abilities regardless of game.
-This includes things like having a reference to the Command instance that created it and a way to execute the ability.
+This includes things like having a reference to the [Command](command.md#commands) instance that created it and a way to execute the ability.

-`BeltScrollMove.cs` executes belt scroll movement where a unit performs 3D movement from a 2D perspective where the "up" input traverses depth instead of height.
+`BeltScrollMove.cs` executes belt scroll movement, where a unit performs 3D movement from a 2D perspective where the "up" input traverses depth instead of height.
 This component is attached to the Hero and Villain prefabs in the Training scene at runtime whenever it moves.

 `Jab.cs` executes a jab where a unit throws a quick, sharp punch with their leading hand.
 This component is briefly attached to the Villain prefab in the Training scene at runtime whenever it attacks.